dougbutner/wavvys/Wavvy Music Accolades Archives/[17] September 2020.md

 *See this track on our [music map 🗺️]()*
 </center>

 This track spreads a message we collectively need to hear right now.
 All the lines separating us are made up.
-They aren't real, and we don't have to follow them.
+They aren't real, and we don't have to, nor should we follow them.
 The music video features psychedelic colors and, well, lines.
+It